 Each resource category section below begins with an overview of the studies conducted during the assessment and the results of those studies.
 The pathway of the oil and exposure are discussed and the conclusions of the injury assessment are then summarized, and the injury is quantified.
-Finally, the potential restoration alternatives are described, with the preferred projects described in greater detail.
-The project descriptions include a discussion of the anticipated environmental impacts, or consequences, of the proposed projects.
+Finally, the potential restoration alternatives are described, with the selected projects described in greater detail.
+The project descriptions include a discussion of the anticipated environmental impacts, or consequences, of the selected projects.
 The second tier projects are also listed and described, in lesser detail, as well (Appendix N).
-These projects may be reconsidered if funds become available or if preferred projects prove to be infeasible.
+These projects may be reconsidered and selected for implementation if funds become available or if selected projects prove to be infeasible.
 Potential cumulative impacts of implementing restoration projects are summarized in Section 6.0.